Wearer-Lab/.github/profile/README.md

 ## 👋 Hi there
 **Company Name**: Wearer Lab

-Welcome to the Wearer Lab GitHub repository for Next Notes - a hands-free Wearable-powered Scribing App designed for clinicians.
-This repository serves as the official source for the Next Notes application, allowing you to explore, contribute, and provide feedback.
+Welcome to the Wearer Lab GitHub repositories.

 # 🥇 Product 1: NextNotes